Lange Voorhout: History

 In the Middle Ages, the Lange Voorhout was bordered by several farms.
 Only in the 14th and 15th centuries, when the Counts of Holland modernised the governance of the county with new administrative divisions, were houses built in this area.
 The Lange Voorhout and surroundings pre-eminently became the neighbourhood where courtiers and later statesmen came to live.
 Between 1350 and 1450, the first town castles of nobles, houses of ducal staff, the Predikherenklooster and residences for high magistrates appeared here.
 But for centuries the elite did not hold the sole right to live on Lange Voorhout.
 For a long time, the street was a central terminus for all traffic from and to The Hague; wagons from Leiden and Scheveningen were garaged and unloaded here.
 This meant that inns, wheelwrights and forges were also established on the Lange Voorhout.

 In 1536, Charles V, Holy Roman Emperor, visited The Hague.
-He decided that the front gardens of all the buildings should be joined together to create a broad avenue.
+He decided that the front gardens of all the buildings should be joined to create a broad avenue.
 He also ordered that four rows of lime trees be planted, giving it its stately aesthetic.
 In 1597, stadtholder Maurice, Prince of Orange, proposed to construct a canal along the street.
-After the Reformation, the Catholic minster was made into a cannon foundry, and a canal could have helped the transport of the heavy cannons.
+After the Reformation, the Catholic minster was converted into a cannon foundry, and a canal could have helped the transport of the heavy cannons.
 Although a canal was dug along the nearby Mauritskade, a connecting canal along the Lange Voorhout was never constructed, likely due to the high sand bank on which the street was located.
 In the Golden Age, the very rich settled in palace-like residences on the Lange Voorhout.